 Important: Make Your LPA Now

 You can only create an LPA while you have mental capacity.
 Once you've lost capacity (from dementia, stroke, etc.), it's too late.
-Don't wait until there's a health scare - the best time to make an LPA is when you're healthy and thinking clearly.
+Don't wait until there's a health scare - the right time to make an LPA is when you're healthy and thinking clearly.

 Create Your LPA Today